DDDEastMidlandsLimited/dddem-blog/.github/contributing.md

 - A blog post
 - Corrections to spelling mistakes
-- Raise a feature request to suggest future blog topics
+- Raise a Blog Topic Request (template can be found under issues) to suggest future blog topics

 ## How to contribute.

 ### Have a blog idea?

-If you have an idea for the DDD East Midlands blog, but don't necessarily want to write it, how about raising a feature request?
+If you have an idea for the DDD East Midlands blog, but don't necessarily want to write it, how about raising a Blog Topic Request?
 The themes of this blog page are around:

 - The DDD East Midlands Conference
 - Speaking